 Have you ever had documents that you need to share, but don’t want to give permanent access to?
-This commonly crops up in businesses where sensitive information is required to be shared.
+This commonly occurs in businesses where sharing sensitive information is necessary.

-Fortunately, it is possible to give temporary access to files, meaning that recipients get a short window of time in which to review them.
+Fortunately, it is possible to give temporary access to files, meaning that recipients only get a short window of time to review them.
 Examples of when you might like to restrict access include:

-- Limiting access to sensitive information for the duration of a project or paid access to the information
+- Limiting access for the duration of a project or a paid license

-- Invalidating a link after download, to prevent the link from being reused
+- Invalidating a link after download to prevent the link from being reused without permission

-- Needing to recover the information after an employee leaves the company
+- Revoking access to information after an employee leaves the company

 Without access restrictions, once a file is sent out, control of it is often lost forever.
-This is an important consideration for any business with sensitive or important information that you don’t want to end up with competitors.
+This information could end up in the wrong hands and risk internal security.

 What are the different types of access limitation?